-Donations are greatly appreciated and will be forwarded to one of my favorite organizations, Treesisters!
+Donations are greatly appreciated and half of all donations will be forwarded to one of my favorite organizations, Treesisters!

 “I have not a clue whether we humans will live for another 100 or 10,000 years.
 We can’t be sure.
 What matters to me is the fact we have fallen out of a very ancient love affair – a kind of dream tangle, with the earth itself.
 If through our own mess, that relationship is about to end, then we need to scatter as much beauty around us as we possibly can, to send a voice, to attempt some kind of repair.
 I think of it as a kind of courting – a very old idea.
 This isn’t about statistical hysteria, it’s about personal style.
 Any other response is just not cool.”